jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

-# FAA Requlations / Where Can I Fly?
+# FAA Regulations / Where Can I Fly?
 The legal flying space and FAA direction can be confusing, and frankly, are evolving.

 ## What About FAA Registration?